joeky888/Ass.vim/README.md

 git clone --depth 1 https://github.com/j16180339887/Ass.vim.git
 ```

-I am not the original author of this, but I can't find the repository anymore.
+I am not the original developer of this, but I can't find the repository anymore.

 Licence: Public domain